Country Guide

 Two Authentication Pathways — Route A vs Route B

-Document submission to the five Anglophone jurisdictions served by Apostille Japan divides into two authentication routes, determined by the translation verification format each destination authority requires.
-After our June 2026 launch, both routes will be handled in-house, with route selection advised upon confirmation of the destination country, submitting authority, and document type.
+Document submission to the five Anglophone jurisdictions served by Apostille Japan generally follows two authentication routes, depending on the translation verification format requested by the receiving authority.
+Our office supports both routes and reviews route selection upon confirmation of the destination country, receiving authority, document type, and current instructions.

 Route